brent-tactec/DevOpsVictoria/README.md

 # DevOpsVictoria
 Welcome to DevOps Victoria :)

-All presentations for the meetup shall be located here, if agreed uponby the presenter.
+All presentations for the meetup shall be located here, if agreed upon by the presenter.

 ## Presentation Index